dhenwood/Macro-for-OAuth/README.md

 These macros are for a Cisco video device that provides a means of utilizing OAuth tokens for authentication purposes to any service that leverages OAuth.

 > NOTE: Because the clientID and clientSecret are stored in a macro on the device, precautions need to be made.
-> Any person who has read-only access to the video device or read-only access to Control Hub, will be able to view the clientId and clientSecret.
+> Any person who has read-only access to the video device or Control Hub, will be able to view the clientId and clientSecret.
-> As such, you can look to leverage a centralised service where these values or protected or ensure the OAuth scopes are limited as not to cause any problems if compromised.
+> As such, you can look to leverage a centralised service where these values are protected.
+Alternatively ensure the OAuth scopes are limited as not to cause any problems if compromised.

 The macro's are broken into 3 seperate files:
 1. SendMessage.js - this file contains the standard API call to the required service (in the example it is a Webex message)